Bleu de Chanel: Release and advertising

 The marketing campaign for Bleu de Chanel was discussed as an example of branded entertainment in the fashion industry.

 French actor Gaspard Ulliel was announced as the first face of Bleu de Chanel on February 16, 2010, becoming Chanel's first male ambassador.
 A television commercial filmed in New York City premiered online on August 25, 2010 and was later released on TV in September 2010.
 It was directed by Martin Scorsese and starred Ulliel and Ingrid Sophie Schram.
 In the commercial, Ulliel played a young filmmaker in the middle of a press conference who sees his ex-girlfriend (Schram) among the journalists and reminisces about the past and the beginning of their relationship, until he says: "I'm not going to be the person I'm expected to be anymore", gets up and leaves the room.
 It also featured The Rolling Stones' song "She Said Yeah".

 Chanel's American chief operating officer John Galantic noted that the selection of "the quintessential American film director" Scorsese was intended to create "a product and brand communication uniquely tailored to the American market," where the brand's men's fragrance business was not fully developed.
 The fragrance hit the stores on September 13, 2010.

 On February 5, 2015, a new commercial starring Ulliel was released.
 Directed by James Gray, it was filmed in Los Angeles and featured Jimi Hendrix's cover of Bob Dylan's "All Along the Watchtower".

 British filmmaker Steve McQueen directed a new commercial for Bleu de Chanel released on June 1, 2018.
 Shot in Bangkok, it also included underwater scenes filmed in London.
 It featured Ulliel crossing the city looking for a woman (played by German model Nur Hellmann) he saw in a building in front of his while David Bowie's "Starman" plays in the background.

 Ulliel was the face of Bleu de Chanel for 12 years, up until his death on January 19, 2022.
 When he died, Chanel's official Instagram and Facebook pages shared a tribute to him.
 Chanel also paid tribute to Ulliel during their Spring/Summer 2022 Haute Couture show at Paris Fashion Week on 25 January 2022.
 A model dressed as a bride finished the show by carrying a bouquet of camellias—Coco Chanel's favorite flower—tinted midnight blue as a nod to Ulliel and the Bleu de Chanel perfume.

 On 2 June 2022, Chanel released the first commercial for Bleu de Chanel without Gaspard Ulliel.
-In the new commercial titled "Instinctive and Electric", a drummer (played by musician Vincent Girault aka De La Romance) plays along with "Fire" by Jimi Hendrix while lights throughout the city start to flicker to the beat and a mysterious woman shows him the city.
+In the new commercial titled "Instinctive and Electric", a drummer –played by musician Vincent Girault aka De La Romance– plays along with "Fire" by Jimi Hendrix while lights throughout the city start to flicker to the beat and a mysterious woman shows him the city.
+In May 2023, Chanel announced that actor Timothée Chalamet was to be the new ambassador for Bleu de Chanel.